sbellem/HoneyBadgerMPC/docs/development/submitting-patches.rst

 Suggested Git/Github workflow
 -----------------------------
-A small example of a typical workflow is provided here.
-This is by no means a complete guide on how to work with Git and Github, and if needed one may consult the `Pro Git book`_ as a starting point.
+A small example of a possible workflow is provided here.
+This is by no means a complete guide on how to work with Git and Github.
+The `Pro Git book`_ can be a very useful reference, whether one is a beginner or an advanced user.

 Working with Git Remotes
 ^^^^^^^^^^^^^^^^^^^^^^^^